siderolabs/talos/docs/website/content/v0.6/en/components/apid.md

 > Note: Typically there will be an `endpoint` already defined in the Talos config file.
 > Optionally, `nodes` can be included here as well.

-For example, if a user wants to interact with `osd`, a command like `talosctl -e cluster.talos.dev memory` may be used.
+For example, if a user wants to interact with `machined`, a command like `talosctl -e cluster.talos.dev memory` may be used.

 ```bash
 $ talosctl -e cluster.talos.dev memory